Prayer and Liturgy at St Thomas Aquinas

-As a Catholic primary school Collective Worship plays a fundamental part of daily school life and enables us all to join together as one in prayer and worship.
+As a Catholic primary school Prayer and Liturgy plays a fundamental part of daily school life and enables us all to join together as one in prayer and worship.

 Growing Closer to God